 Running year-round, in some parts of the world is easy, but here at Commen Athletics HQ in the UK, cold spells are inevitable — and we simply just have to bare them.

 So, how do you keep the motivation up when the mercury plunges?
 Well, we’ve compiled a list of habits, tips and tricks on how to stay as warm (and motivated) as possible during your next cold weather training stint or winter running session.

 Stretching is a contentious issue for runners, do you stretch before?
 After?
 Not at all?

-That’s a discussion for another day, but either way, when winter running there’s no need to either prematurely expose yourself to the harsh winter elements while you warm up or stay out there longer than necessary once you’ve finished up.
+That’s a discussion for another day (maybe this day), but either way, when winter running there’s no need to either prematurely expose yourself to the harsh winter elements or stay out there longer than necessary.

-To help you hold on to your body warmth, try to do your winter running stretches in the confines of your cosy home.
+To help you hold on to your body warmth, try to do your winter running stretches in the loving embrace of your cosy home.

 This one shouldn’t come as much a surprise, but it needs reiterating: It’s vital to properly dress for the conditions outside.
 When it’s below freezing, there’s no need to show off your “toughness” by dawning completely non-insulated clothing.